 The ownership of Services and Engineering which are the subject matter of this Contract shall be transferred to the Customer upon their delivery to the Site or upon provision of such Services and Engineering, whichever of these two conditions occurs earlier.

-The ownership of the Equipment as well as the risk of loss shall be transferred to the Customer upon the Project Closing Certificate is issued.
+The ownership of the Equipment shall be transferred to the Customer upon the Project Closing Certificate is issued.
+The risk of loss lies with the Contractor until the Work, or any part thereof is at the Site; in such a case, the risk of loss with the respect to the Work or the respective part thereof transfer to the Customer.

 The ownership of any Materials in excess of the requirements for the Work shall revert to the Contractor upon the Project Closing Certificate is issued or at such earlier time when the Customer and the Contractor agree that the Materials in question are no longer required for the Work.
 This shall not apply to spare parts.